Use the powerful search feature to find more episodes that you want to listen to!

 And most people just think of selling as you know, that call to action.

-When you see people go from Feaster famine to really you know, having a waiting list and having a really solid business with predictable income,
+But it's not in order when you see people go from feast or famine to really, you know, having a waiting list and having a really solid business with predictable income,

 And it is about constantly being out and engaging with your customers so that they know who to hire.

 If they don't know you,

 So I mean, like you mentioned, you know, consistently.

-We start getting some clients, so we're busy with clients, and we don't work on the business, right?
+That's one of the thing with feast and famine we start getting some clients, so we're busy with clients, and we don't work on the business, right?
 Yeah.

-Then there was a duck.
+Then there is a dud.

 I mean, I've done that when I was building websites.

-And then the next month, So, like, I haven't talked to anybody.
+And then the next month, you're like, "I haven't talked to anybody.

 you can sit down and figure out this is how much time in a week that I have available, right?
 Whether it's 20 hours or five hours.

 And so you factor that into your weekly plan.

-You factor that into your monthly plan, and then you only have room for X number of clients.
+And then you only have room for X number of clients.

 and it's super easy to fit.

 I mean, I love that.

-And I think that one of the problems that people are facing is when again we're coming back to having a network and a group of people that understand where you are is to really stick with one idea.
+And I think that one of the problems that people are facing is when again, we're coming back to having a network and a group of people that understand where you are is to really stick with one idea.